Parab-Mishra/blogAPI/README.md

 It has features like -
 * users -
-          Users can me created, accessed, updated and deleted.
+          Users can be created, accessed, updated and deleted.
 * posts -
-          Posts can me created, accessed, updated and deleted.
+          Posts can be created, accessed, updated and deleted.
 * categories -
-          Categories can me created, accessed, updated and deleted.
+          Categories can be created, accessed, updated and deleted.

 * Authentication -
           uses JWT for authentication mechanism.